claudiowilson/FogbugzJS/README.md

 ###Unit Tests
-Install `jasmine-node` globally, by running `npm install jasmine-node -g` and then run `jasmine-node --cofffe spec/`.
-You need a valid settings in `test/lib/settings.js`
+Install `jasmine-node` globally, by running `npm install jasmine-node -g` and then run `jasmine-node --coffee spec/`.
+You need valid settings in `test/lib/settings.js`

 ###How to Use
 See `test/test.coffee` for an example of how to point the module to a Fogbugz site and to call functions